IRMVLab/awesome-robot-learning-from-human-videos/README.md

 We hope that the answers presented in this survey can inspire future research and contribute to the development of generalist robotic systems. **A more concise version of this survey is coming soon.**

-We sincerely appreciate several blogs for helping _distill_ and _promote_ our work:
+We sincerely appreciate these blogs for helping _distill_ and _promote_ our work:

 * 无限演化INFINITY: [机器人从人类世界学习：Robot Learning from Human Videos ](https://mp.weixin.qq.com/s/Ex22oqADerkbojvtAkgPpg)